 Keep food and drink on your shift, especially in the presence of CRC users, to a minimum.
-Pop is available for \$.50/can in the hospitality counter refrigerator and in the Oak Room.
-Keep the refrigerator stocked by replacing the drink you purchased.
 Popcorn can be made on days when interviews are NOT being conducted and other guests are not using CRC space.
 Be sure to maintain the cleanliness of the popcorn popper, popcorn room, hospitality counter, tables, etc If you bring dishes (includes trays) from Sexton to the CRC (e.g., over the lunch hour), immediately return those dishes to Sexton.
 DO NOT leave your dishes in the CRC; DO NOT assume others can clean up for you.
 Clean your food residue (including crumbs) off the CRC desks, tables, counters, etc Wash your dishes.
+Do not leave food in the fridge for extended periods of time.
+At the end of the week, clean out the refrigerator to ensure food does not spoil over the weekend.